jdrco/beacons/README.md

 ---

-## 🕷️ Scraper: Classroom Availability
+## 🕷️ Scraper: Classroom Availability (Optional)

 This project includes a web scraper that collects classroom availability information from the University of Alberta course catalogue.

+We've already included the processed_classroom_availability.json so it's optional to run this.

 ### 🔧 Running on Linux